-Refer to the Electrical Connection diagram in Appendix B for the various power modes and the specific wiring for each mode.
+Refer to the ExMa Electrical Connection diagram in Appendix B for the various power modes and the specific wiring for each mode.

-6.2.2 Analog Output 4/20mA (optional)
+6.2.2 Analog Output 4/20mA

-The moisture indicator has an optional isolated 4/20mA output which may be connected as a sink, or the 4/20mA can be configured to source the current.
+The ExMa has an isolated 4/20mA output, which may be connected as a sink in configurations where the power is provided externally, or if the ExMa is actively powered (modes 1&2) the 4/20mA can be configured to source the current.

-Refer to the Electrical Connection diagram in Appendix B for the 4/20mA configurations and specific wiring for each.
+Refer to the ExMa Electrical Connection diagram in Appendix B for the 4/20mA configurations and specific wiring for each.

-The moisture indicator status bar will have an Analog Output Loop Open message if the 4/20mA output is not connected.
-The user menus allow the user to force the 4/20mA output to known values for purposes of testing and calibrating the 4/20mA interface, refer to section 8.6.
+The ExMa status bar will have an Analog Output Loop Open message if the 4/20mA output is not connected.
+The user menus allow the user to force the 4/20mA output to known values for purposes of testing and calibrating the 4/20mA interface.